Knot groups and the connection to group theory

 | Hopf Link | 2 | 2 | Free abelian group (rank 2) |

 The fundamental group connects knot theory to group theory.
-Every concept you learned in the Group Theory module appears here!
+Every concept from group theory -- presentations, homomorphisms, quotients, abelianization, free groups -- appears naturally in the study of knots.
 This demonstrates the deep unity of mathematics.

 Knot groups are given as presentations ⟨generators | relations⟩ from Wirtinger method